Superconducting computing

+The Sycamore processor exhibits superconducting properties when cooled to cryogenic temperatures, and is used to achieve quantum computing.

 Superconducting logic refers to a class of logic circuits or logic gates that use the unique properties of superconductors, including zero-resistance wires, ultrafast Josephson junction switches, and quantization of magnetic flux (fluxoid).
-As of 2023, superconducting computing is a form of cryogenic computing, as superconductive electronic circuits require cooling to cryogenic temperatures for operation, typically below 10 kelvin.
-Often superconducting computing is applied to quantum computing, with an important application known as superconducting quantum computing.
+As of 2023, superconducting computing is achieved with cryogenic processors, where specially designed electronic circuits become superconducting under cryogenic temperatures, typically below 10 kelvin.
+Superconducting quantum computing is the application of superconducting logics in quantum computing.

 Superconducting digital logic circuits use single flux quanta (SFQ), also known as magnetic flux quanta, to encode, process, and transport data.
 SFQ circuits are made up of active Josephson junctions and passive elements such as inductors, resistors, transformers, and transmission lines.
 Whereas voltages and capacitors are important in semiconductor logic circuits such as CMOS, currents and inductors are most important in SFQ logic circuits.
 Power can be supplied by either direct current or alternating current, depending on the SFQ logic family.

 Fundamental concepts

 The primary advantage of superconducting computing is improved power efficiency over conventional CMOS technology.
 Much of the power consumed, and heat dissipated, by conventional processors comes from moving information between logic elements rather than the actual logic operations.
 Because superconductors have zero electrical resistance, little energy is required to move bits within the processor.
 This is expected to result in power consumption savings of a factor of 500 for an exascale computer.
 For comparison, in 2014 it was estimated that a 1 exaFLOPS computer built in CMOS logic is estimated to consume some 500 megawatts of electrical power.
 Superconducting logic can be an attractive option for ultrafast CPUs, where switching times are measured in picoseconds and operating frequencies approach 770 GHz.
-However, since transferring information between the processor and the outside world does still dissipate energy, superconducting computing was seen as well-suited for computations-intensive tasks where the data largely stays in the cryogenic environment, rather than big data applications where large amounts of information are streamed from outside the processor.
+However, since transferring information between the processor and the outside world does still dissipate energy, superconducting computing was seen as well-suited for computation-intensive tasks where the data largely stays in the cryogenic environment, rather than big data applications where large amounts of information are streamed from outside the processor.

 As superconducting logic supports standard digital machine architectures and algorithms, the existing knowledge base for CMOS computing will still be useful in constructing superconducting computers.
 However, given the reduced heat dissipation, it may enable innovations such as three-dimensional stacking of components.
 However, as they require inductors, it is harder to reduce their size.
 As of 2014, devices using niobium as the superconducting material operating at 4 K were considered state-of-the-art.
 Important challenges for the field were reliable cryogenic memory, as well as moving from research on individual components to large-scale integration.

 Josephson junction count is a measure of superconducting circuit or device complexity, similar to the transistor count used for semiconductor integrated circuits.